-When the panels are clipped together the joint is like an I-beam, so every 16″ it’s as if there is an I-beam running vertically up the wall and across the roof.
+When the panels are clipped together the joint is like an I-beam.
 The top and bottom sill and roof beam stiffen the walls in the horizontal direction.
 The resulting structure is rock solid.

 I can’t tell yet how effective the insulation is.
 The walls have about an R-9 and the roof R-12.